HarshGoyal2702/GestureDetection/README.md

 # Hand Gesture Detection React App

 This project is a **Hand Gesture Detection** React application that utilizes TensorFlow.js and the HandPose model to detect hand gestures.
-When the model detects a hand, it recognizes the numbers **1, 2, 3, 4, and 5** and displays the corresponding image on the window.
+When the model detects a hand, it recognizes the numbers **1, 2, 3, 4, and 5** and displays the corresponding image on the camera feed.

 ## Features
 - **Real-time Hand Gesture Detection** using TensorFlow.js
 - **Finger Gesture Recognition** for numbers 1 to 5
 - **Webcam Integration** for live video input
+- **Switch Camera Option** (Switch between front and back camera, with a message if no back camera is available)
 - **Custom Gesture Definitions** using Fingerpose
 - **React.js & Vite** for a fast and efficient development environment